rmj3197/Neural-Networks-and-Deep-Learning-by-deeplearning.ai/README.md

 # Neural-Networks-and-Deep-Learning-by-deeplearning.ai

-This repository contains all assignment that are part of the course offered by Coursera.
+This repository contains all assignments that are part of the course offered by Coursera.